- Why should I enter activities in LUCRIS?

 - Commissioned education

-- Media participation (All sorts of media appearances besides articles written by you which are registered as research output.
-A new model for media management will be introduced in 2018.)
+- Media participation (All sorts of media appearances besides articles written by you which are registered as research output.)

 - Schools engagement